Among awards frontrunners, 'Birth of a Nation' lands surprise DGA nod

 Despite Fox Searchlight standing behind the film and campaigning for awards, the movie has failed to land recognition until now.
 It is unlikely to factor into the Oscars nominations, announced later this month.

-Parker was nominated alongside Davis for "Lion," Kelly Fremon Craig for teen coming-of-age tale "The Edge of Seventeen," Tim Miller for raunchy superhero action "Deadpool" and Dan Trachtenberg for sci-fi thriller "10 Cloverfield Lane."
+Parker was nominated alongside Garth Davis for adoption drama "Lion," Kelly Fremon Craig for teen coming-of-age tale "The Edge of Seventeen," Tim Miller for raunchy superhero action "Deadpool" and Dan Trachtenberg for sci-fi thriller "10 Cloverfield Lane."

 The winners of both categories will be announced at a dinner ceremony on Feb.
 4 in Beverly Hills.